The Spalding Memorial Educational Trust

 Reapplication Policy

 No specific restrictions on reapplication have been identified.
-Unsuccessful applicants are advised to contact the trust for feedback.

 Application Success Factors

-Based on the trust's funding patterns:
+Based on the trust's funding patterns and stated priorities:

-- Demonstrate clear educational benefit or advancement
+- Demonstrate clear inter-religious or comparative religion focus

 Key Takeaways for Grant Writers

-- Both individuals and organizations can apply
+- Both individuals and institutions can apply, with no geographic restrictions

 Similar Funders